lis-epfl/depth_estimation_ros2/README.md

    # Terminal 3: Open RViz2
    rviz2
-   # Or if using Foxglove (use the correspoding ros domain id and open foxglove app):
+   # Or if using Foxglove (use the corresponding ros domain id and open foxglove app):
    ROS_DOMAIN_ID=0 ros2 launch foxglove_bridge foxglove_bridge_launch.xml
    ```